SergeyMax/MicAmp/README.md

 # MicAmp
  Balanced Low Noise Dynamic Microphone Preamp

- Based on low noise MC33079 quad operational amplifier.
+ Based on the low noise MC33079 quad operational amplifier.
 USB powered isolated power supply is used to avoid ground looping.
 The diagram and PCB layout were prepared using DipTrace.
+Board was fitted to the G1906 Gainta plastic case.

  Gain at 1 kHz = 240